SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentEntity/SetCustomFields.md

 # SetCustomFields(Map udefs)

-Set the user-defined and extra fields on a NSDocumentEntity with a map.
+Set the user-defined and extra fields on an NSDocumentEntity with a map.

-**Parameter:**
+## Parameters

 * **udefs** Map user defined field and extra field values encoded as strings.

 ```crmscript